lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 # History of Changes {#history}

 [RFC Editor: Please remove this appendix in the release version of the document.]

+Changes from 01 -> 02:

+* Updates Sections 3 and 6 addressing Carl's last call comments (see "WG Last Call for draft-ietf-lamps-automation-keyusages-01")

 Changes from 00 -> 01: